jitinsharma/jitinsharma.com/content/posts/2020-28-07---taming-android-resources-and-layoutinflater-for-string-manipulation.md

 @deprecated Resources should not be constructed by apps.
 ```

-Since Resources can be overriden on configuration change, overriding resources is discouraged.
+Since Resources can be overridden on configuration change, overriding resources is discouraged.
 Ignoring this warning for now(ofcourse at your risk) 🤷‍♂️

-Here we have also have `dynamicStringMap` which is an in-memory map which has been fetched from backend.
+Here we have also have `dynamicStringMap` which is an in-memory map of strings which have been fetched from backend.
 It's good to keep this structure in memory so the string access is faster since your views might request a lot of strings in their layout cycle.

-Overidding resources allows us to override following methods
+Overriding resources allows us to override following methods
 ```kotlin
 override fun getString(id: Int): String {
     return super.getString(id)